henrik7264/PY_Actors/README.md

 ```

 It takes as argument an initial state and a number of states.
 Each state is identified by a unique state id.
-It can be a number, string, enumeration etc. I will propose to use numerations as shown in the example below.
+It can be a number, string, enumeration etc. Use enumerations as shown in the example below.
+This is a nice way to define state ids.

 #### Example
 The following example shows the definition of a state machine of a door.
 The door can be in state DOOR_CLOSED or DOOR_OPENED.
-The door is initially DOOR_CLOSED.
+The door is initially in state DOOR_CLOSED.

 ```python
 class States(Enum):